1 Habit You Should Ignore for Proper Health | Amoils.comtweet

 Your concern should be sunburn not sun exposure

 Obviously, to avoid skin cancer you must also avoid sunburn, not sun exposure – there is an important difference.
 Sunburns are not only painful and risky, they can lead to premature aging too.

 Adding to this fear of the sun is the fact that most people spend most of their time indoors and often under artificial light – a very unnatural lifestyle – and the main reason why most of the Western world are now vitamin D deficient.
 Even if they do manage to get out into the sun, they are often covered from head to foot in sun block which, being full of toxins, has its own health risk too.

-For proper health, it is time to ignore the habit of keeping out of the sun or covering yourself in commercial sun blocks.
+It is time to ignore the habit of keeping out of the sun or covering yourself in commercial sun blocks

 It is only now becoming widely known how important a factor vitamin D is to human health.
 Every tissue in our bodies needs this “feel good” hormone and will not work correctly if we do not get enough and that, of course, includes children and the elderly.
 Anyone who has to fight a medical condition or recuperate after an illness or operation is at a distinct disadvantage if they have a low vitamin D level.
 Even milder degrees of deficiency are now understood to be one of the causes of a vast array of chronic diseases, including osteoporosis, impaired immune competence, various autoimmune diseases (such as diabetes and multiple sclerosis), several cancers, high blood pressure, pregnancy complications and cardiovascular disease.
 All may develop because of, or be made more serious by, vitamin D deficiency.

 So what can you do to reverse this habit for optimum health?